Odysseus: Other tales

-Pausanias at the Description of Greece writes that at Pheneus there was a bronze statue of Poseidon, surnamed Hippios (Ἵππιος), meaning of horse, which according to the legends was dedicated by Odysseus and also a sanctuary of Artemis which was called Heurippa (Εὑρίππα), meaning horse finder, and was founded by Odysseus.
+Pausanias in the Description of Greece writes that at Pheneus there was a bronze statue of Poseidon, surnamed Hippios (Ἵππιος), meaning of horse, which according to the legends was dedicated by Odysseus and also a sanctuary of Artemis which was called Heurippa (Εὑρίππα), meaning horse finder, and was founded by Odysseus.
 According to the legends Odysseus lost his mares and traversed Greece in search of them.
 He found them on that site in Pheneus.
 Pausanias adds that according to the people of Pheneus, when Odysseus found his mares he decided to keep horses in the land of Pheneus, just as he reared his cows.
 The people of Pheneus also pointed out to him writing, purporting to be instructions of Odysseus to those tending his mares.

 As Ulysses, he is mentioned regularly in Virgil's Aeneid written between 29 and 19 BC, and the poem's hero, Aeneas, rescues one of Ulysses's crew members who was left behind on the island of the Cyclopes.
 He in turn offers a first-person account of some of the same events Homer relates, in which Ulysses appears directly.
 Virgil's Ulysses typifies his view of the Greeks: he is cunning but impious, and ultimately malicious and hedonistic.

 Ovid retells parts of Ulysses's journeys, focusing on his romantic involvements with Circe and Calypso, and recasts him as, in Harold Bloom's phrase, "one of the great wandering womanizers".
 Ovid also gives a detailed account of the contest between Ulysses and Ajax for the armour of Achilles.

+Telephus of Pergamum was the author of On the Wanderings of Odysseus (Περὶ τῆς Ὀδυσσέως πλάνης), a lost work known only from later references.

 Greek legend tells of Ulysses as the founder of Lisbon, Portugal, calling it Ulisipo or Ulisseya, during his twenty-year errand on the Mediterranean and Atlantic seas.
 Olisipo was Lisbon's name in the Roman Empire.
 This folk etymology is recounted by Strabo based on Asclepiades of Myrlea's words, by Pomponius Mela, by Gaius Julius Solinus (3rd century AD), and would later be reiterated by Camões in his epic poem Os Lusíadas (first printed in 1572).

 In one version of Odysseus's end, he is eventually turned into a horse by Athena.

+In the Greek Questions by Plutarch, it is mentioned that Neoptolemus was summoned by both the relatives of the slain suitors and Odysseus' side to serve as an arbiter after the slaughter of the suitors.
+He judged that Odysseus should leave Ithaca and be exiled from Cephallenia, Zacynthus and Ithaca because of the killings, while the companions and relatives of the suitors should provide yearly compensation to Odysseus for the losses they had caused to his estate.
+Odysseus then transferred his right to receive this compensation to his son Telemachus and departed for Italy to live in exile.

+According to Istros the Callimachean, Anticlea gave birth to Odysseus near Alalcomenae in Boeotia; consequently, Odysseus named an Ithacan town Alalcomenae in commemoration of his birthplace.